-Cupping has been used in Middle Eastern, Asian, Latin American, and Eastern European cultures as a form of therapy to treat ailments including pain, poor appetite, fever, and congestion.
-In the United States, this technique is practiced primarily by Russian immigrants.
+Cupping has been used with traditional and alternative medicine in Middle Eastern, Asian, Latin American, and Eastern European cultures as a form of therapy to treat ailments including pain, poor appetite, fever, and congestion.
+This technique has more recently gained popularity in the United States and Europe.
 In dry cupping, a heated cup is applied to the skin, creating a suction force from the cooling and contracting air.
 This is typically applied to the back and thought to "draw out" the ailment.
 Circular burns from the heat and central bruising and petechiae from the suction effect can be mistaken for abuse.
 Wet cupping involves the same type of practice but applied to previously abraded skin.

 Coining, also called coin rubbing or cao gio, is practiced by many Vietnamese Americans to treat minor ailments such as fever, headache, and chills.
 In this ancient Vietnamese folk remedy, the edge of a coin is used to rub oiled skin.
 This technique is usually applied to the back and results in linear erythematous patches, petechiae, or purpura.
 Although most of the complications have been minor burns, there have been a few reported cases of serious complications from coining requiring skin grafts when the heated oil on the skin caught fire.
 Quat sha, also known as spooning, is similar to coining and is used in China to rid the body of illness.
 This procedure results in a linear pattern of ecchymosis when a porcelain spoon is used to rub wet skin.